cpina/github-action-push-to-another-repository/README.md

 * Click on "Personal Access Tokens" (also available at https://github.com/settings/tokens)
 * Generate a new token, choose "Repo".
 Copy the token.

+⚠️  : The "Personal Access Token" that you just generated gives access to any repository to which you have access (it's not possible to restrict it to one repository).
+Technically anyone with *write* access to a repository where the token is made available via "Add a new secret" (next step), might manage to access it.
+The action also uses the token; you can verify how it is used in entrypoint.sh .
+I'm in the process of implementing deploy keys which would allow it to give access to only the destination repository.
+Updates on https://github.com/cpina/github-action-push-to-another-repository/issues/66 .
+Possible workaround for now: use a specific GitHub user who has access only to the destination repository.

 Then make the token available to the Github Action following the steps:
 * Go to the Github page for the repository that you push from, click on "Settings"
 * On the left hand side pane click on "Secrets"
 * Click on "Add a new secret" and name it "API_TOKEN_GITHUB"

 ## Example usage
 ```yaml